jnellis3/goVirtualOffice-App-Docs/docs/simpleconnect.md

 ### Setting Up a Saved Search for Simple Connect

+When creating a search that will be used with BoostConnect, a ROWKEY must be created in the results column that uniquely identifies the row.
+Without this, you risk rows being dropped when pulling into Excel as the tool will consider rows with the same ROWKEY to be duplicates.
+For a search that returns one row per record, the ROWKEY can simply be the records internal id, for more complex searches, you may need to create a more complex ROWKEY to keep them unique.
+See examples below.

 #### Example: Single Record per Row (e.g., Non-Inventory items)

 1. Navigate to **Lists > Saved Searches > New**.